pomdtr/smallweb/README.md

 ## Try it out

 Leave me a message at [excalidraw.demo.smallweb.live](https://excalidraw.demo.smallweb.live), and then go create your own website from [vscode.demo.smallweb.live](https://vscode.demo.smallweb.live)!
+Also feel free to join our [discord](https://discord.smallweb.run) to ask any question or just hang out with us!

 If you want to self-host smallweb, refer to the [docs](https://www.smallweb.run/docs/hosting/vps).
 Or alternatively, register at [https://cloud.smallweb.run](https://cloud.smallweb.run) to get an hosted instance.

 ## Application structure